-- 41. If a firm is considering entering or has entered into an insolvency process, we would expect an IP to provide regular updates to us for a period agreed with us.
-We would expect updates on items including the following: - client communications - client contacts and questions - progress in reconciling, distributing or transferring client money and custody assets in line with the CASS rules and relevant insolvency legislation
+- 42. If a firm is considering entering an insolvency process, we would expect an IP to strongly advise the firm to notify us in accordance with our rules.
+Where a firm has entered an insolvency process, we would expect an IP to engage with us as early as possible and to provide regular updates to us for a period agreed with us.
+In general terms, more complex cases will require a higher level of engagement, which an IP should take into account when considering the costs of the insolvency proceedings.
+We would expect updates on items including the following:

+- client communications

+- client contacts and questions

-- client complaints and compensation claims (including interface with the Ombudsman Service and FSCS) - quality of books and records - possible sale of the client book or business (if contemplated) including the marketing process, the ability of any proposed purchaser to take on the book, and the implications of any requirements over the firm - staffing and supplier issues - adverse press or other commentary - evidence of potential fraud or potential financial crime by the firm - any intelligence or information arising from the insolvency or investigations into directors' conduct that could give rise to harm, in particular risks of harm that relate to protection of consumers or market integrity - insolvency costs, especially those relating to the client estate, and - interaction with foreign regulators and/or other UK authorities involved in the firm's insolvency process.
+- progress in reconciling, distributing or transferring client money and custody assets in line with the CASS rules and relevant insolvency legislation - engagement with any authorised reclaim fund in relation to the Dormant Asset Scheme (see paragraph 108) - client complaints and compensation claims (including interface with the Ombudsman Service and FSCS) - quality of books and records - the IP's post appointment strategy including possible sale of the client book or business (if contemplated) including the marketing process, the ability of any proposed purchaser to take on the book, and the implications of any requirements over the firm - staffing and supplier issues - ability to maintain service provision where the firm provides key services of market importance - adverse press or other commentary - evidence of potential fraud or potential financial crime by the firm or committed against the firm - issues relating to the firm's compliance with UK sanctions legislation - any intelligence or information arising from the insolvency or investigations into directors' conduct that could give rise to harm, in particular risks of harm that relate to protection of consumers or market integrity - insolvency costs, especially those relating to the client estate, and - interaction with foreign regulators and/or other UK authorities involved in the firm's insolvency process.